CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 Available Row Definitions
 -------------------------

-Currently, GEM Tables only provide a single way to define Rows: by the :class:`~gemd.entity.template.material_template.MaterialTemplate` of the roots of the material histories that correspond to each row.
+Currently, GEM Tables provide a single way to define Rows: by the :class:`~gemd.entity.template.material_template.MaterialTemplate` of the roots of the material histories that correspond to each row.

 :class:`~citrine.gemtables.rows.MaterialRunByTemplate`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^